chandruseenivasan/Muthoot-finance-emi_calculator/README.md

 - Pop-up message box with results on input

 ## 📂 Files Included
-- `EMI_Calculator.xlsm` – Excel file with embedded VBA code
+- <a href="https://github.com/chandruseenivasan/Muthoot-finance-emi_calculator/blob/main/muthoot%20finance%20%20calculator.xlsm`"> – Excel file with embedded VBA code</a>
 - `screenshot.png` – UI preview of the calculator

 ## 🔧 Technologies Used